Myth vs. Fact: The Journalism Competition and Preservation Act (JCPA)

 MYTH #7: Big media companies would be able to strike deals with Meta, Google, X (formerly Twitter), and other tech giants that could prioritize their content to the detriment of podcasters, YouTubers, Substack authors, and other forms of independent media.

-• FACT: The JCPA has an intentionally inclusive set of criteria for organizations that count as news content creators, which can undeniably include podcasters, YouTubers, Substackers, and other independent media.
-The bill also explicitly prohibits excluding publishers or broadcasters based on political alignment.
+• FACT: The JCPA is intentionally inclusive of independent media organizations and individual news content creators, such as podcasters, YouTubers, and Substackers.
+The bill also explicitly prohibits the exclusion of publishers or broadcasters based on political alignment.
 A function-based (rather than content-based) definition allows all types of outlets to qualify.

 MYTH #8: The JCPA uses taxpayer dollars to enable a closed-door negotiation between Big Tech and media.

 • FACT: The JCPA fixes a marketplace imbalance without the use of taxpayer dollars involved or government involvement.
-In addition, qualifying publishers must provide full transparency into the annual funds they receive and how they are spent to support news –transparency that is missing from the way Big Tech uses the money generated on their sites from news content.
+In addition, qualifying publishers must provide full transparency into the annual funds they receive and how they are spent to support news – transparency that is currently missing from the way Big Tech uses the money generated on their sites from news content.

 MYTH #9: The JCPA would primarily benefit Wall Street and hedge funds, not local papers or their readers.